seonman/HarmanDeveloperDocs/docs/_build/html/_sources/getting-started-iOS.txt

 ===========  ==============  ========================================= ======================== ============
-deviceId     CLongLong       the unique ID of the speaker              Fixed (in manufacturing) No deviceName   String          the name of the speaker                   Variable                 Yes groupId      CLongLong       the unique ID of the group that the       Variable (set when a     No
+deviceId     CLongLong       the unique ID of the speaker              Fixed (in manufacturing) No deviceName   String          the name of the speaker                   Variable                 Yes groupId      CLongLong       the unique ID of the group that the\n     Variable (set when a     No
                              speaker belongs to                        group is created)
 ===========  ==============  ========================================= ======================== ============